nkc22sty/x-reality/README.md

 ## Installation

 1. Clone the repository to your local machine: git clone https://nkc22sty.github.io/x-reality/
-2. Navigate to the project directory: cd Immersive-Data-Vis-VR
+2. Navigate to the project directory: cd x-reality
-3. Install the required dependencies: npm install
-4. Start the development server: npm start

-5. Open your web browser and navigate to `http://localhost:5501`.
+3. Open your web browser and navigate to `http://localhost:5501`.

 ## License